svaksha/diversity-index/README.md

 ### AdaCamp
 * [Ada Camp](http://adacamp.org/) is a conference dedicated to increasing women's participation in open technology and culture.
 Applications for [AdaCamp Berlin, October 11-12, 2014](http://berlin.adacamp.org/apply/) and [AdaCamp Bangalore, November 29-30, 2014](http://bangalore.adacamp.org/apply/).

+### Strangeloop
+* [Strange Loop](https://thestrangeloop.com/attendees/diversity-scholarships)’s scholarship program provides support to women, people of color, and people with disabilities who may not otherwise have the opportunity to attend Strange Loop for financial reasons.

 # STEM
+Alphabetical listing for country-wise scholarships and grants for women in STEM.

 ### USA
 * [Delphix Technology](http://www.delphix.com/scholarship/)'s second annual [$5K programming scholarship for Women in Technology](http://www.delphix.com/2014/07/22/delphix-technology-scholarship/) is open to currently enrolled full-time women college students pursuing a technical degree such as computer science, mathematics, information technology, electrical engineering, or applied mathematics, who will still be full-time college students enrolled in 2015.